yduf/yduf.github.io/_posts/2021-03-04-audio-pipewire.md

 ---
 > PipeWire has a better vibe than Pulseaudio did.
 It intends to replace a system that never worked flawlessly, seems to focus on compatibility, and the apparent endorsement from the [JACK]({% post_url 2017-06-09-Linux-Audio %})-developers also does not hurt. - [PipeWire Overview](https://docs.pipewire.org/page_overview.html) / [lwn](https://lwn.net/SubscriberLink/847412/d7826b1353e33734/) / [HN](https://news.ycombinator.com/item?id=26329027)

+### Tools

+- [Helvum](https://gitlab.freedesktop.org/pipewire/helvum) / [flatpak](https://flathub.org/apps/org.pipewire.Helvum) - a graphical patchbay for PipeWire.
+It allows creating and removing connections between applications and/or devices to reroute flow of audio, video and MIDI data to where it is needed.

 ### [How to Use PipeWire to replace PulseAudio in Ubuntu 22.04](https://ubuntuhandbook.org/index.php/2022/04/pipewire-replace-pulseaudio-ubuntu-2204/)

 Pipewire is pre-installed out-of-the-box, and runs as background service automatically. ([Ubuntu 22.10 Makes PipeWire Default for Audio][https://www.omgubuntu.co.uk/2022/05/ubuntu-22-10-makes-pipewire-default])